rmolinari/data_structures/README.md

 Another configuration parameter allows the creation of a "non-addressable" heap.
 This makes it impossible to call `update`, but allows the insertion of duplicate items (which is sometimes useful) and slightly faster operation overall.

-See https://en.wikipedia.org/wiki/Binary_heap and Edelkamp et al.
+See https://en.wikipedia.org/wiki/Binary_heap and Edelkamp et al.[^edelkamp]

 ### Priority Search Tree

-A PST stores a set of two-dimensional points in a way that allows certain queries to be answered efficiently.
+A PST stores a set P of two-dimensional points in a way that allows certain queries to be answered efficiently.
+- `highest_ne(x0, y0)` and `highest_nw(x0, y0)`, the highest point in the quadrant to the northest/northwest of (x0, y0);
+- `leftmost_ne(x0, y0)`, the leftmost point in the quadrant to the northeast of (x0, y0);
+- `rightmost_nw(x0, y0)`, the rightmost point in the quadrant to the northwest of (x0, y0);
+- `highest_3_sided(x0, x1, y0)`, the highest point in the region specified by x0 <= x <= x1 and y0 <= y; and
+- `enumerate_3_sided(x0, x1, y0)`, enumerate all the points in that region.

+Here compass directions are the natural ones in the x-y plane with the positive x-axis pointing east and the positive y-axis pointing north.
+"Left", "right", and "highest" mean "west", "east", and "north".

+The single-point queries run in O(log n) time, where n is the size of P, while `enumerate_3_sided` runs in O(m + log n), where m is the number of points actually enumerated.

+(The use of both compass directions and left/right/highest is confusing but comes from the papers.
+We will probably switch them all to compass-words soon.)

 The implementation is in `MaxPrioritySearchTree`.

-See the papers McCreight (1985) and De et al (2011).
+See the papers McCreight[^mccreight] and De et al.[^de_2011]

 ### Segment Tree